rafalmas/gript/README.md

 ## Building your project

-The **default** task runs everything that is necessary to build application and then start the development server.
+The **default** task builds an application and then starts the development server.
 Your source code (TypeScript, HTML, Sass) will be watched for changes, and - if neccessary, compiled and injected into the `index.html`.
-So just by running
+Just by running

     gulp

-you are ready to start using gulp for your project.
+you are ready to start developing your project.

 The `gulpfile.js` from `gript` contains also these specific tasks: